mmail002/palsoncampus/README.md

 Added daily high and low

-not yet implemented on the unix server yet

 Need to get with html page writer and have him implement the code into html

 For now all the JS needed in right in the html, need to figure out how to get to look to js using flask